rwebaz/jQuery-Lessons-Project/docs/pages/Ready-jQuery.md

 ## Window onLoad

-There is no short-cut in the properties and methods of the jQuery object to replace the jQuery `$(window).load` statement.
+There is no short-cut in the properties and methods of the jQuery object to replace the jQuery `$(window).load` statement with a symbol.

-Because the underlying `window.onload` method is a property of your browser.
+A comparable property of your browser is the `window.onload` method.

-The `window.onload` method waits until ALL of the assets of the subject page have been loaded including images and iframes prior to sending its *ready* message.
+The `window.onload` method waits until ALL of the assets of the subject page have been loaded including all images and iframes prior to sending a *ready* message.

+## Document ready
-Whereas, the `$(document).ready` function and method of jQuery that we will introduce shortly ...

-Waits merely for the browser to complete the construction of the DOM prior to sending its *ready* message.
+Whereas, the `$(document).ready` function and method of jQuery waits only for the browser to complete the construction of the Document Object Model, or [DOM](https://){:title='Document Object Model'}{:target='_blank'} prior to sending its *ready* message.

 Therefore, the `window.onload` method of your browser may be invoked AFTER our newly proposed `job()` function.

+## Job Function

 For example, the following code waits for confirmation from the window Object upon total *load* ...

-- Then, fires off an Anonymous Function Wrapper, or [AFW](https://){:title='Anonymous Function Wrapper'}{:target='_blank'} as argument to the *load* method.
+- Then, fires off an Anonymous Function Wrapper, or [AFW](https://){:title='Anonymous Function Wrapper'}{:target='_blank'} event handler as argument to the *load* method.

 In jQuery ...